Ace every interview with Interview AiBoxInterview AiBox real-time AI assistant

 Claude Code, Codex, and Cursor Interviews in 2026: Why Vibe Coding Fails the Follow-Up

 Prepare for Claude Code, Codex, and Cursor style coding interviews in 2026.
-Learn what companies actually test beyond AI prompting and why vibe coding breaks under follow-up pressure.
+Learn what companies actually test beyond prompting, including MCP, permissions, and review discipline.

 The easiest way to fail an AI-native coding interview in 2026 is to mistake tool access for real signal.
 Many candidates can get Claude Code, Codex, or Cursor to produce a working draft.
-Far fewer can survive the next five minutes when the interviewer asks why that draft deserves trust.
+Far fewer can survive the next five minutes when the interviewer asks why that draft deserves trust, what permissions it needed, and how they would recover if the workflow drifted.

 That is why vibe coding is becoming a trap.
 It feels fast.
-It looks impressive.
-But once an interviewer pushes on edge cases, trade-offs, and debugging choices, shallow collaboration with AI collapses fast.
+It looks modern.
+But once an interviewer pushes on boundaries, approvals, edge cases, and debugging choices, shallow collaboration with AI collapses fast.

 This is no longer a fringe startup experiment.
 Public hiring platforms are already documenting AI-assisted interview formats in concrete terms.

-CodeSignal updated its Agentic Interviewing guidance on March 6, 2026 and explicitly says candidates can complete coding interviews with modern AI coding agents such as Claude Code, Codex, and Cursor.
-HackerRank updated its AI-Assisted Interviews materials on February 12, 2026 and describes interviews that include inline completions, file-aware chat, and agent mode.
+On March 6, 2026, CodeSignal updated its Agentic Interviewing guidance and explicitly said candidates can complete coding interviews with modern AI coding agents such as Claude Code, Codex, and Cursor.
+By late April 2026, HackerRank's AI-Assisted Interviews docs also described file-aware chat, inline completions, agent mode, and approval controls inside the interview environment.

 What Interviewers Are Actually Testing